dmbarbour/wikilon/docs/NetworkModel.md

 This isn't very efficient, but it is doable.

+## Request Response Patterns

+Request-response isn't built into the AVM messaging model.
+If a reply is desired, a reply capability should be provided with the message.
+This allows the reply to be asynchronous or forwarded.
+However, even without a reply, the caller does receive a simple feedback signal after a message is processed.

 ## Batch Message Model

 Messages are batched for communication between containers.
 They're further serialized for communication between hosts.
 What information should a batch possess?
 Maybe: